 It can be challenging to be a vegetarian and follow a gluten-free lifestyle.
-However, it is possible!
-Depending on the degree of dietary restriction as well as varied individual food choices, some people who are both gluten-free and vegetarian may require the use of fortified foods or supplements to ensure adequate intakes of certain nutrients-especially vitamin B12, vitamin D, iron, and zinc.
+However, it is absolutely possible.
+Depending on the degree of dietary restriction, as well as on varied individual food choices, some people who are both gluten-free and vegetarian may require the use of additional fortified foods or supplements to ensure adequate intakes of certain nutrients – especially vitamin B12, vitamin D, iron, and zinc.
 On the plus side, vegetarianism tends to naturally incorporate more vegetables and fruits into the diet, foods which most people need more of.

 Restricted Foods (& Their Nutrients) in Vegetarian and Gluten-free Diets

 - Many grains, including amaranth, buckwheat, millet, quinoa, sorghum, teff, and wild rice, contain higher levels of protein than wheat.